 By bus the journey from Mae Sai to Chiang Rai is scheduled take 1 hour 30 minutes.
 Mae Sai is the northern most town in Thailand near the border crossing to Tachileik in Myanmar.

-There are three direct bus services a day from Mae Sai to Chiang Rai which you can book online.
+There are currently 3 direct bus services a day from Mae Sai to Chiang Rai available to book online.

 - Express bus services are single deck air-conditioned buses.